dignite/docs.particular.net/nservicebus/messaging/databus/index.md

 ### Using message conventions

-NServiceBus also supports defining data bus properties via a convention.
+NServiceBus also supports defining data bus properties by convention.
 This allows data properties to be sent using the data bus without using `DataBusProperty<T>`, thus removing the need for having a dependency on NServiceBus from the message types.

 In the configuration of the endpoint include: